boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 :  flags

 Additional Information:
-: See the assigned UDP options in the "UDP Option Kind Numbers" registry at URL_IANA_UDP_OPTIONS.
+: See the assigned UDP options in the "UDP Option Kind Numbers" registry at [URL_IANA_UDP_OPTIONS].
 : See {{!I-D.ietf-tsvwg-udp-options}} for more details about UDP options.

 Reference: